Need Help? Give us a call.

 1 (800) 386-3372

 Tracking your company’s cash balance can feel like an overwhelming task—but it doesn’t have to be.
 Preparing a cash flow statement on a regular basis gives you a clear, organized look into your cash flow position, a crucial piece in your business finances.
 In fact, along with your income statement and balance sheet, a cash flow statement, also known as a statement of cash flows, is one of the three major financial statements in business accounting.

 This process will help you to identify patterns, not only around how much money is coming in and going out of your business, but also for what and when—enabling you to plan ahead and avoid being short of cash when bills and payroll are due.

-It’s smart to run a cash flow statement on at least a monthly basis.
-But if you’ve had recent cash flow problems, it may be worthwhile to track your cash flow weekly or even daily for awhile.
-The more frequently you update your cash flow statement over time, the more apparent patterns of cash flow in your business will become, and the better you’ll be able to predict (and prepare for) leaner times.
+Therefore, it’s smart to run a cash flow statement on at least a monthly basis.
+However, if you’ve had recent cash flow problems, it may be worthwhile to track your cash flow weekly or even daily for awhile—the more frequently you update your cash flow statement over time, the more apparent patterns of cash flow in your business will become, and the better you’ll be able to predict (and prepare for) leaner times.

 As we’ve mentioned, the statement of cash flows is basically a snapshot of your business’s financial health.
-A statement of cash flows can be presented in two formats:
+This being said, the cash flow statement can be presented in two formats:

-In this article, we’ll focus on the indirect method because it’s much more commonly used.
-No matter which format you use, the cash flow statement should be divided into three parts: cash associated with operating, investing, and financing activities.
-A healthy business drives their cash flows from operations and reinvests capital.
-This means you want to see net positive cash inflows from operations and cash outflows for investing activities.
+With this in mind, no matter which format you use, your cash flow statement should be divided into three parts: cash associated with operating, investing, and financing activities.
+A healthy business drives their cash flows from operations and reinvests capital—this means you want to see net positive cash inflows from operations and cash outflows for investing activities.

 All of this being said, it’s important to remember that the cash flow statement is only concerned with cash and cash equivalents (e.g. checks, bank accounts, and U.S. treasury accounts).
-For example, if accounts receivables goes up, that means sales are up, but you haven’t received cash at the time of sale.
+For example, if your accounts receivables go up, that means sales are up, but you haven’t received cash at the time of sale.
 As a result, accounts receivables will be deducted from your net income and actually get treated as a cash outflow on your cash flow statement.
 Conversely, an increase in accounts payable will show up as an inflow on your cash flow statement because you haven’t paid for those goods or services yet.

-As you can see in the image below, the final line on your cash flow statement shows your net cash balance, the amount of cash your company has on hand during the reporting period.
+As you can see in the image below, the final line on your cash flow statement shows your net cash balance, in other words, the amount of cash your company has on hand during the reporting period.
 If your business is generating more cash than it’s using, this should be a positive number.